BZoennchen/supercollider-book/intro.md

 Reality and our model of reality no longer fit together:
 Google and the cafeteria workers, the danger of ecological, social and economic collapse due to climate change and the space exploring billionaires, more and more comfort yet more and more unsatisfaction, more and faster communication yet less social movement, more and more donations by billionaires yet more and more inequality, the phantasy of individualized high-tech underground car transporation systems yet no investments in public transportation, hungry people yet supermarkets packed with expensive stuff, homeless people yet the resources to build a home for anybody, and the list goes on and on.
 I am not saying that these problems are easy to solve, and they are boring.
-However, it does not seem to me that we even really trying.
+However, it does not seem to me that we are even really trying.
 Instead we invent yet another gadget.
-This discrepancy triggers a strange feeling.
+This discrepancy triggers a strange feeling; the absurd explodes into our faces.
 Something is completely off.
 My hope is that at some breaking point our model accomplishes a radical recalibration and a new horizon of possibilities arises.

 Is brutal exploitation of one another the only way to build and keep a society for some worth living in?
 In the face of climate, ecological and economic disasters, we can no longer assume that endless material growth is a feasible economic strategy.
-It never was, but now it is clear that it is no longer feasible in the short run -- the stability of the current system is just a fantasy.
+It never was, but now it is clear that it is no longer feasible in the short run -- the stability of the current system is just a phantasy.
 However, we still act as if it is feasible.
 Like the people of the late *Soviet Union*, we are acting as if everything is going according to plan even though the climate catastrophe is realistically unavoidable.
 From this perspective, *Capitalist Realism* is not *The End of History* but a sign of a failing system that is on the brink of collapse.
+It is obvious that our *sensless consumtion* has to end or at least slow down radically but the system demands consumption for its own survival.
+It is build on consumption.
+To believe that we can somehow comsume us out of desaster is crazy.

 One very old alternative that is getting more and more traction, is fascism.
 By telling the tales of genetic inferiority, fascism is one way to justify inequality and the annihilation of billions of people, facing the fact that endless material growth is impossible and many areas will become uninhabitable.
 Right-wing forces are on the rise.
-They can give the people, beaten down and affected by their *Symbolic Misery*, some short term relief.
+They can give the people, beaten down and affected by their *symbolic misery*, some short term relief.
 They can give easy answers to very complex questions.
-However, these forces act like a drug: they kick in, but soon after, their effect fades away, and you need an ever higher dose to get the same impact.
-Therefore, I stand by Carl Sagan and hope their violent and aggressive story is not enough.

->The old appeals to racial, sexual, and religious chauvinism and to rabid nationalist fervor are beginning not to work.
-A new consciousness is developing which sees the Earth as a single organism and recognizes that an organism at war with itself is doomed.
-We are one planet. -- Carl Sagan
+*Facism gets things done* is one of its appealling promise.
 The phenomenon of someone like Trump might signify our desperate desire to find a story that makes sense of our realities.
-People are thirsty.
-There may never be a better time for a good story teller.
+People are thirsty, some just wanna push the red button of destruction to force anything different than the status quo.
+Ringwingers are sophisticated myth tellers.
+Maybe we need a myth of our own, not only to push back against a facist dystopia but to extend the horizon of the thinkable.
-If there is only darkness at the horizon, lighting a candle can move the world.
+If there is only darkness on the horizon, lighting a candle can move the world.
 And art can be a place to start constructing or contributing to a new ideal to strive towards.

 Disaster will arrive in our lifetime, but we still shall live our lives in such a way that we welcome the demon forcing us to live it over and over again because we once experienced a moment of unimaginable, undescribable, and non-reproducible quality and beauty.
 If we can not live in dignity, we might learn the art of dying.
 This pessimistic viewpoint sounds bleak.
 But I think it is important to accept the possibility of this reality and to come to peace with it.
-Not to flee reality but instead to be in it, more than ever, and to take on that fight -- to bring dignity and love into a dying world.
+Not to flee reality but instead to be in it, more than ever, and to take on that fight -- to bring dignity, kindness and love into a dying world.

-Even though computers and networks have turned on many people, these technologies have the potential to emancipate the citizen of our planet by being a tool to build genuine connections.
-A musical performance constructs a timely space where one can experience collective connections.
-Computer music slipped out of commercialization, for this alone it is interesting.
-It is like being back in 1990, remembering the *fever dream* which might be the first step to finally realize it.
-Therefore, to me, the *community of algorithmic composing* and *live coding* is a project to resist the looming assimilation and to find joy in a time of misery and despair because its community strides towards affirming differences of the living being while acting collectively and inclusive.
-I hope that someday this little project will strengthen the effort.

-## How I Started

-I discovered the world of algorithmic composition and sound design using code in late 2021.
-It all started when I watched an energetic and really motivated Sam Aaron presenting his [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi).
-I was immediately hooked, especially given the context: educational live programming for kids!

-I started experimenting with Sonic Pi.
-However, soon after playing around with it, I wanted to write my own synths for which it is unsuitable.
-Sonic Pi is perfectly appropriate for sequencing your synth and samples but not so much for creating new exciting instruments.
-You create your synth and samples beforehand and then use Sonic Pi to play with them.

-I digged deeper and discovered other interesting tools such as [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider (SC)](https://supercollider.github.io/).
-I am surprised that I never heard about SC before, even if it matured a long time ago, and there seems to be no natural alternative.
-Compared to Sonic Pi, SuperCollider has a much steeper learning curve.
-The language has some awful-looking syntax; it is less accessible, but at the same time, SuperCollider is much more extensible and powerful.

-I fell in love with SC.
-The language offers fascinating concepts that keep you thinking about signal-flow processing.
-SC supports features well known in modern languages, such as ``Python``, and rather old languages.
-The IDE feels pretty modern and supportive.
-The documentation is decent, and the community is healthy.
-SC is a powerhouse for discovering new exciting sounds.
-It can be a driving force for learning sound design on a deep level.

-It is time for me to learn more about *algorithmic compositions* and *sound design*.
-What better way to get started than doing what I may be best at: coding.
-Being creative by producing sound was the essential puzzle I was always looking for -- a strong connection between computer science and art.

-## Who is Speaking?

->One’s stories persuade one’s audience that one is a particular kind of person.
-When one is one’s own audience, the telling amounts to having a self. -- *Leslie Ervine*, Even Better Than the Real Thing

-Who am I?
-Any description of oneself is doomed because it is a disection of the whole.
-It is a typical modern thing to do: categorization.
-It is insufficient and in its worst manifestations, discriminatory.
-So take this with a grain of salt.
-I can only feed your biased imagination.

-From the bottom of my heart, I am a computer scientist.
-But I may have to clarify my interpretation of the term.
-I mean computer scientist in the sense of studying different aspects of computation:

-+ **information:** what is information, and how can we create, manipulate and interpret it?
-+ **computation:** what is computable, and what do we mean by that?
-+ **formal methods:** what can we express, and what do we need to express it?
-+ **algorithms** and **data structures:** what can we build?

-After school, I did practical training as a software developer.
-I worked for four years in the industry.
-Then, in desperation, I finished an additional year in school and finally started studying computer science.
-I finished my Bachelor's degree in 2013, my Master's in 2017, and my Ph.D. in 2021.
-In my Ph.D. thesis, I analyzed different microscopic simulation models for pedestrian streams and developed algorithms to simulate many pedestrians in a large area faster than in real-time.
-During my time as a Ph.D. candidate, I enjoyed teaching.
-Today, I am a software developer for University that focuses on tools to support our education.
-Furthermore, I try to influence the content as well as the structure of our lectures in a positive way.

-For other computer scientists interested in the topic of this book, it might be valuable to know which programming experience I had at the time of writing it.
-I am very experienced in ``Java``.
-Furthermore, I developed an introductory course for ``Python``.
-I am also familiar with ``JavaScript``, ``PHP``, ``Scala``, and ``Go``.
-Furthermore, I can read and understand ``C\C++`` code, but I am not very experienced in it.
-I am familiar with GPU programming using ``OpenCL``.
-Currently, I am trying to learn some ``Rust``.

-I have no music theory education and do not play an instrument.
-So this is a solid contrast to other great contributors, such as [Eli Fieldsteel](https://www.elifieldsteel.com/).
-However, I am a big music lover, and I have always wanted to make my own music and never thought programming could lead me to this goal.

-I am neither a professional musician nor a "professional" artist.
-However, I strongly believe that every human being is capable of creating a whole universe of meaning.
-We are storytellers thrown (*geworfen*) into a world that changes depending on our mood.
-We can not change our being (*Dasein*), but we can choose how we want to deal with it.
-Do we reject our surroundings, becoming alienated in the process?
-Do we revolt against our fundamental condition of confusion?
-Do we make the place where we live our home?

-Music gives me peace.
-It gracefully touches my soul.
-It reminds me that something in this world expresses *The Concrete*.
-Something that escapes our calculating minds; something unexplainable.
-Music sets me free.
-Coding sets me free.
-Thus, for me, coding music is the ultimate freedom.

-## Notes on Technology
+## Technology and Art

 >We might be in a collective state of existential crisis, but we are to busy to notice it.

-In my opinion, technology should not be trusted naively.
+Technology should not be trusted naively, instead we should think about it in depth.
+Our general understanding of technology is inherently humanistic, that is, we think of it as something seperated from us; something over that we can rule; something that we can control perceisly.
+From that viewpoint, technology is by definition something non-human.
-Technology is neither inherently good nor bad -- it can be used for the good, the bad, the ugly, and the beautiful.
+It can be used for the good, the bad, the ugly, and the beautiful and we can decide what to do with it.
+Nowadays this viewpoint is challenged by the advances in *artificial "intelligence"*, especially the branch of *machine learning*.
+The line between controlling and being controled gets more and more blurred.

+>[...] there is an idea that technology is in its essence something human beings have under their control.
+In my opinion, that is not possible.
+Technology is in its essence something that human beings cannot master of their own accord. -- Heidegger

-In addition, it is neither inherently progressive nor repressive.
+Technology is neither inherently progressive nor repressive.
 We must rethink technology as something that, like nature, is not strictly separated from us.
+It is an extension of the human body and the human mind.
-Technology shapes our way of communication and our material realities; it opens up spaces of possibilities but, at the same time, closes the door to preexisting ways of life.
+Technology shapes our way of communication and our material realities;
+it opens up spaces of possibilities but, at the same time, closes the door to preexisting ways of life.

 For example, the introduction of cars influenced how we plan and build cities and, consequently, possessing a car became mandatory in many areas.
 Email changed our communication ethics at the workplace; it made the interaction with emails mandatory.